Chancellor, University of Houston System

 Renu Khator holds the dual titles of chancellor of the University of Houston System and president of the University of Houston.
 The UH System’s first woman Chancellor and the first Indian immigrant to head a comprehensive research university in the United States, she assumed her post in January 2008.

 During her tenure, UH has experienced record-breaking research funding, enrollment and private support.
-As part of a $1-billion campus construction program, UH launched its 75-acre Energy Research Park, which is now home to several start-up companies, research enterprises and academic programs, continued work on a new 40,000-seat football stadium and increased student residence hall capacity to 8,000, the second highest in Texas.
+As part of an ongoing $1-billion campus construction program, UH launched its 74-acre Energy Research Park, which is now home to several start-up companies, research enterprises and academic programs, opened its new 40,000-seat TDECU Stadium, home of the nationally ranked Cougar football team, and increased student residence hall capacity to 8,000, the second highest in Texas.
 In addition, UH has recently unveiled an $80 million transformation of its University Center and opened its new, six-story Health and Biomedical Sciences Building.

 Khator was born in Uttar Pradesh, India, earning a bachelor’s degree at the University of Kanpur.
 She received her master’s degree in political science and Ph.D. in political science and public administration from Purdue University.
 A noted scholar in the field of global environmental policy, she has published numerous books and articles on the subject.
 Prior to her appointment, she was provost and senior vice president at the University of South Florida, capping a 22-year career at that institution.